wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 **PCI-DSS 1.3.1:** _Implement a DMZ to limit inbound traffic to only system components that provide authorized publicly accessible services, protocols, and ports._
 {{% /notice %}}

 The example in this article represents are very stripped down, rudimentary setup of an NGINX Reverse Proxy fronting an **httpbin** workload running in an instance of OpenShift Service Mesh 2.x; a birthchild of the Istio project.
-The intention is to highlight a prominent security feature in mTLS that is becoming increasingly sought after, although not unique to, in microservices and service mesh technologies alike.
+The intention here is to highlight a prominent security feature in mTLS that is becoming increasingly sought after, although not unique to, in microservices and service mesh technologies alike.

 ![Service Mesh ingress via NGINX with mTLS](/img/2022-05-service-mesh-reverse-proxy-mtls/istio-diagram.png)